 HealthQuest Infusion & Specialty (HQRx for short) was founded in 2008 to serve the outpatient infusion therapy and specialty medication needs of patients in the Houston-area.
 With some of the most advanced care in the world for acute and chronic health conditions offered at the Texas Medical Center, we are proud to provide an accessible and cost effective supplement or alternative to long-term inpatient hospital stays.

 HQRx provides patients and providers with an extensive selection of infusion therapy services, including the management of specialty medications and care coordination to provide you with a seamless healthcare experience specially tailored to your individual needs.

 The HealthQuest infusion center is your Houston-area headquarters for infusion therapy and specialty medication.
-Receive your infusions on-site at our full-service ambulatory infusion center in Sugar Land or opt into our home infusion therapy for ongoing treatment in the comfort of your own space.
+Receive your infusions on-site at our full-service ambulatory infusion center in Houston or opt into our home infusion therapy for ongoing treatment in the comfort of your own space.

 Have questions about prescriptions, treatments or cost?
 Talking with our skilled in-house team can save you the hassle of making multiple phone calls to physicians, pharmacies and insurance providers to get answers.